krishaamer/green-filter-research/research/literature/ai.md

 There are noticeable differences in the quality of the LLM output, which increases with model size.
 Levesque, Davis and Morgenstern (2012) developed the *Winograd Schema Challenge*, looking to improve on the Turing test, by requiring the AI to display an understanding of language and context.
 The test consists of a story and a question, which has a different meaning as the context changes: “The trophy would not fit in the brown suitcase because it was too big” - what does the *it* refer to?
 Humans are able to understand this from context while a computer models would fail.
 Even GPT-3 still failed the test, but later LLMs have been able to solve this test correctly (90% accuracy) Kocijan et al. (2022).
 This is to say AI is in constant development and improving it’s ability to make sense of language.

 ***ChatGPT*** is the first ***user interface (UI)*** built on top of GPT-4 by OpenAI and is able to communicate in a human-like way - using first-person, making coherent sentences that sound plausible, and even - confident and convincing.
+Wang, M. C., Sarah (2023) ChatGPT reached 1 million users in 5 days and 6 months after launch has 230 million monthly active users.

 OpenAI provides AI-as-a-service through its ***application programming interfaces (APIs),*** allowing 3rd party developers to build custom UIs to serve the specific needs of their customer.
 For example Snapchat has created a ***virtual friend*** called “My AI” who lives inside the chat section of the Snapchat app and helps people write faster with predictive text completion and answering questions.
 The APIs make state-of-the-art AI models easy to use without needing much technical knowledge.
 Teams at AI-hackathons have produced interfaces for problems as diverse as humanitarian crises communication, briefing generation, code-completion, and many others.
 For instance, (Unleash, 2017) used BJ Fogg’s ***tiny habits model*** to develop a sustainability-focused AI assistant at the Danish hackathon series Unleash, to encourage behavioral changes towards maintaining an aspirational lifestyle, nudged by a chatbot buddy.